 Not only can you summarize values by different output options, you can also show these options in different ways.

-Let's first switch back to Sum of Revenues by pressing S.
+Let's switch back to sum of revenues by pressing S.

-Instead of displaying the actual revenue figures, I could display them as a percentage of each State’s revenue.
+We'll then press the right mouse button key again, but this time press A, for show values as.
+Instead of displaying the actual revenue figures, we could display them as a percentage of each state's revenue.
+So we'll select percent of column total.

-To make this more readable, let's remove any 0% value by creating a custom number format.
+To make this more readable, let's remove any 0% values by creating a custom number format.

-This will show the Percentage format with no decimal points for positive numbers, and the same for negative numbers, which show nothing for zero.
+In the format cells dialog box, we'll select custom, and then type 0%, semi-colon, 0%, semi-colon.
+This will show the percentage format with no decimal points for both positive and negative numbers, but show nothing for zero.

-I’ll then press OK, and as you can see, this gives us a much better viewing of our data.
+We'll then press okay, and see that this gives us a much better view of our data.

-If we'd like to switch to the % of Row Totals instead of Column Totals, then we go back to our drop down and select Row Total.
+If we'd like to switch to the percentage of row totals instead of column totals, then we would go back to our dropdown and select row total.

-The Difference From options allows you to set one State or sales person as a base line and measure the difference of each value from that base line.
+The difference from options allow you to set one state or salesperson as a baseline, and measure the difference of each value from the baseline.

-But I find that the % of options are by far the most useful of these for spotting trends in the data.
+Finally, rank is used to identify the top and bottom performers in each column or row.
+It's worth exploring all of these options to see which ones best suit your needs.
+But I find that the percentage of options are by far the most useful for spotting trends in the data.